Skip to main content

 The Mistake

-Ignoring configuration issues refers to the oversight of misconfigurations in systems and applications during the vulnerability management process.
+Ignoring configuration issues refers to the oversight of misconfigurations in systems and applications during the vulnerability management lifecycle.
 This mistake occurs when organizations focus primarily on software vulnerabilities without addressing potential security risks arising from incorrect or suboptimal configurations.

 Why It Matters